 Purpose Marks the end of a transaction and follows the last READ/WRITE operation on the database included in the transaction.
-Syntax TRANSEND { transactic statements] on-information} [THEN statements ELSE Syntax elements transaction-information Optionally specifies text to be saved in the TRANSEND item which is logged.
+Syntax TRANSEND { transaction-information } [THEN statements ELSE statements] Syntax Elements transaction- information optionally specifies text to be saved in the TRANSEND item which is logged.
 This information can be useful when examining a clean log.
 You can use literals or variables to identify a transaction or iteration of a repetitive transaction.
 (See description of TRANSTART statement.)
-If you do not supply this parameter, transaction- information comprises the filename and the item- name containing the program performing the transaction.
-THEN statements Is a clause which specifies the statement(s) to be executed if the transaction-end is successful.
-ELSE statements Is a clause which specifies the statement(s) to be executed should the transaction-end fail (for example, no transaction is active or Transaction Logging not enabled.)
+If you do not supply this parameter, transaction-information comprises the file-name and the item-name containing the program performing the transaction.
+THEN statements is a clause which specifies the statement(s) to be executed if the transaction-end is successful.
+ELSE statements is a clause which specifies the statement(s) to be executed should the transaction-end fail (for example, no transaction is active or Transaction Logging not enabled.)